18F/development-guide/_pages/security/incident-response-drills.md

 Training
  - [AT-3(3) Role-based training: practical exercises](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/control?version=5.1&number=AT-3) Your drill was a practical exercise.
 For artifacts, you can use what you wrote from your recap email, your drill document and the practice postmortem write up.
- - [AT-3(5) Role-based training: processing personally identifiable information](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/control?version=5.1&number=AT-3) If you run your drill using the PII scenario, that wold speak to this control.
+ - [AT-3(5) Role-based training: processing personally identifiable information](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/control?version=5.1&number=AT-3) If you run your drill using the PII scenario, that would speak to this control.
 For artifacts, you can use what you wrote from your recap email and your drill document.
-The government training (those corses in OLU) count for this as well.
+The government training (those courses in OLU, for GSA) count for this as well.

 Incident Response
  - [IR-2 Incident response training](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/control?version=5.1&number=IR-2) Your drill is incident response training for your application.
 For artifacts, you can use what you wrote from your recap email and your drill document.